 According to Mystery Hill, a gravity vortex attracts (pun intended) more than 70,000 visitors every year!
 The vortex, located deep under ground, causes all sorts of amazing gravitational anomalies.
 You'll experience these, and a number of other attractions when you visit Mystery Hill.

-We recommend making Mystery Hill a part of a bigger area adventure.
-Maybe as part of your daily adventures with Tweetsie Railroad, or just exploring around Boone and Blowing Rock.
+We recommend making Mystery Hill Blowing Rock NC a part of a bigger area adventure in Boone and Blowing Rock.
+Maybe as part of your daily adventures with Tweetsie Railroad, or just exploring the area.

 Our Mystery Hill Adventure Video